arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Spring Data and Spring Data Rest.md

 ## Development time

 > Start from eshop code of first lecture.
 Alternatively one may wish to start from spring initilizr as an exercise.
+>
-In the latter case please add  jpa, postgresql web and lombok.
+> At any case please add  JPA, Postgresql, Web and Lombok.
+>
+> Next slides focus more at changes compared to the application of the eshop application of the previous lecture.

 The build.gradle ends up as follows: